ympbyc/expensivecamera/README.md

 Usage
 -----

-I have not written the REPL for it yet...
+I have not written a REPL for it yet...

 ```
 cd expensivecamera